stvmyr/freeD/readme.md

 ## A simple freeD tracking protocol implementation written in golang

 ### What is freeD?
 freeD is a very simple protocol used to exchange camera tracking data.
-It was originally developed by Vinten and is now supported by a wide range of hard- and software including Unreal Engine, disguise, stYpe, Mo-Sys and Panasonic.
+It was originally developed by BBC R&D and is now supported by a wide range of hard- and software including Unreal Engine, disguise, stYpe, Mo-Sys and Panasonic.

-The original protocol documentation can be found here: https://www.manualsdir.com/manuals/641433/vinten-radamec-free-d.html
+You can find some documentation by Vinten that includes a deeper look into the protocol here: https://www.manualsdir.com/manuals/641433/vinten-radamec-free-d.html

 Note that the original system is designed to transmit its data via RS232 or RS422.